cdeutsch/MVC3-Boilerplate/README.markdown

 ## History ##

 ### 8/11/2011 ###
+* Added "Forgot Password" feature that sends an email with a uniqure verification url that the user can visit to change their password.
 * Updated all Nuget packages
 * Changed to custom jQuery UI theme and updated to version 1.8.15
 * Updated jQuery to 1.6.2